FOR TWO MONTHS, the Kapi Aga had known, by turns, abject terror, tremulous anticipation and delirious pleasure.

 He did not recognize her, but then there were so many new ones.
 She was tall and slim with flaming red hair and green eyes.
 She wore a yellow cotton kaftan with a gold brocade jacket and a little green cap – a taplock – on her head.
 There was a single pearl tied at the cap’s tassel.

 She was so tiny a breath of wind might blow her away.
-Yet she had scared him badly and he could not stop shaking.
 “Where is Meylissa?” he said.

 “In the Harem of course, safe from the attentions of men.”